-West Yorkshire Prepared is the Local Resilience Forum for West Yorkshire
+West Yorkshire Prepared is the Local Resilience Forum for West Yorkshire.

-Made up of the region’s key emergency responders and specific supporting agencies, the Partnership works to help communities prepare for, respond to and recover from emergencies and major incidents.
+Made up of the region’s emergency responders, Local Authorities, health services and other supporting agencies, the organisations in West Yorkshire Prepared work collaboratively to help communities prepare for, respond to and recover from emergencies and major incidents.

 - Put plans in place to address different types of emergencies